Boniface316/starpudocker/docs/5-June-2025-EWAN.md

 ## Note
 In order to get rid of the warning `[starpu][_starpu_init_cuda_config] Warning: could not find location of CUDA0, do you have the hwloc CUDA plugin installed?`, I used the `--without-hwloc` option when configuring StarPU.\
 This is a bad solution, since according to StarPU documentation, `hwloc` will make it run faster.\
 It seems that the issue is that `hwloc` cannot detect the GPU.
 Running `lstopo -.txt` in the Docker container does not show the GPU, but running it outside of the container does show the GPU.
 I tried installing hwloc with the `--enable-cuda` configuration option in this container, and still got the warning.
 I tried doing the same in a separate container and still could not see the GPU when running `lstopo -.txt`.
-StarPU is able to detect the GPU, so the issue is solely with hwloc.
+StarPU is able to detect the GPU, so the issue is solely with hwloc.\
+Additionally tried `apt-get remove hwloc` and then reinstalling it with `--enable-cuda` alongside `nvidia-cuda-toolkit`, same results.

 ## Next steps:
 Figure out why hwloc is not able to detect the GPU.